peterkrauz/search-pull-request-comments-action/README.md

-# Linear Ticket Search Action
+# Search pull-request comments Action

-Searches a pull-request for any Linear ticket reference.
-Fails if it doesn't find any.
+Searches a pull-request for any comment left by a specific user.
+If no comment is found, the step fails.
+Searches through both simple and review comments.

 ## Installation